CITY OF BATH HERITAGE WALK

 the Holburne Museum of Art on your right.
 Turn left into Sutton Street and go straight

-to Henrietta Gardens.
+to Henrietta Park.
 Walk across the Park -

 Walk along this street back to the Museum of Art, turn left into Sydney Place.

 Q3.
 Who lived at number 4 Sydney Place

 Cross the road and enter Sydney Gardens on your right.
 Walk up through the Gardens, over the left hand railway bridge and just before the next bridge turn slightly to your right by large tree and go through the little white metal gate and turn right onto the Kennet and Avon canal towpath.
 Continue along the towpath for approx 2 kms to pass through Widcombe locks reaching the main road at Widcombe.
 (You will change banks twice and cross a road or two before reaching Widcombe).
 Cross the road and walk back down onto the towpath passing under bridge and continue past final top lock [No E7].
 Follow footpath alongside the River Avon [Signpost Churchill Bridge] passing under two bridges.